RCRA

 Louisiana SB505 Proposes Changes To Motor Fuels Underground Storage Tank Trust Fund Grants

-Louisiana SB505 proposes new funding caps and stricter administrative requirements for the state's underground storage tank (UST) improvement grant program, effective August 2026.
-Facility owners should prepare for tighter project completion timelines and increased transparency in ownership disclosures to maintain eligibility for state-funded upgrades.
+Louisiana SB505 proposes stricter funding caps and administrative requirements for the state underground storage tank grant program starting August 2026.
+Facility owners must prepare for tighter project timelines and enhanced ownership disclosure requirements to secure and maintain eligibility for infrastructure upgrades.

 legis.la.govUnited StatesUnited States